Visitor Policy Updates

 The following visitor policies are now in effect for all Northwestern Medicine hospitals.

 - Two designated visitors (one in the patient’s room at a time) are allowed during visitor hours for inpatients not being treated for COVID-19.

-- Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, has a no visitor policy.
-One visitor will be allowed under certain exceptions.
+- Patients at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, may have one designated visitor over the course of a patient's stay.
 Download this PDF for more information.

 - Visiting hours are:

 - Northwestern Medicine Huntley Hospital

 - Northwestern Medicine Central DuPage Hospital

 - Northwestern Medicine Kishwaukee Hospital

 - Northwestern Medicine Woodstock Hospital (Inpatient Physical Rehabilitation Unit only)